Twelve Yolk Cake

 Twelve Yolk Pound Cake

-Versatile and delicious, Twelve Yolk Pound Cake has it all.
-This cake is also a great way to use leftover egg yolks.
-A great basic cake that’s not overly sweet.
+Versatile and delicious, this cake is also aย great way to use leftover egg yolks.
+It's a great basic cake that's not overly sweet and similar to a sponge cake.
 Serve this with a good vanilla ice cream and rich caramel sauce.

 Author: Paula